 Form I begins with an overnight trip to South Mountain YMCA just outside Reading, Pennsylvania.
 The purpose of this trip is to explore the themes of teamwork, goal setting, and decision-making and helps set the tone for the rest of the year.
-During the trip, we encourage the boys to challenge themselves, take risks and show courage in their decisions.
+During the trip, we encourage the boys to challenge themselves, take risks, and show courage in their decisions.

 For many, it is a highlight of the shared middle school experience.
 Form I is a year when most of our boys learn who they are and where they fit in our school.
 Our role is to assist them in finding their voice as well as listening to each other.
-We teach them more than just English, math, history, science and languages.
-We teach them to be thoughtful, caring, and giving young men as we prepare them for life.
+We teach them more than just English, math, history, science, and languages.
+We teach them to be thoughtful, kind, and giving young men as we prepare them for life.
 We help them find out who they are and where they fit in their world.

 - Modern & Classical Languages